Weather

 Where to Go

-Quito & Highlands: It is Ecuador's mountainous outdoors that should top your wish list on an August visit.
-In Quito, spend time climbing to some of the many viewpoints, or take the TelefériQo up to volcanic peak Volcán Pichincha.
+Quito & Highlands: Ecuador's mountainous outdoors should top your wish list on an August visit.
+In Quito, spend time climbing to some of the many viewpoints, or take the TelefériQo up to the volcanic peak of Pichincha volcano.
 Head south to Latacunga to hike the Quillota Loop or have an adventure in Parque Nacional Cotopaxi, full of volcanoes and memorable trails.

-Near Cuenca, the best place to hike this month now that the driest weather of the year has reached it is Parque Nacional Cajas, high lake-spattered moorland and mountain full of dwarf forests of polylepis trees, some of the highest forests in the world.
-Baños on the cusp between mountains and jungle also has lots of outdoor activities on offer: see below for more details.
+Near Cuenca, the best place to hike this month, now that the driest weather of the year has arrived, is Parque Nacional Cajas, high, lake-spattered moorland and mountain full of dwarf forests of polylepis trees, some of the highest forests in the world.
+Baños, on the cusp of the mountains and the jungle, also offers plenty of outdoor activities; see below for more details.

 Oriente/Amazon: Parque Nacional Yasuni is a good place to visit this month, where jungle hiking trails are quite dry and where elaborate canopy walkways make it possible to see birds sunning themselves in the canopy in the increased sunshine.
 Another good place to base yourself might be Puyo, a place from which to visit the central jungle.
 Agencies here offer land-based jungle trips to spots within a few hours' journey from town.

-Desert Coastal Strip & Galapagos: Probably the place to base yourself on the coast is Puerto López.
-It has hiking in nearby rainforest and trips to the Isla de la Plata, where you can observe whales and other marine animals and birds.
-Guayaquil is a vibrant and interesting city, with a rejuvenated waterfront, several diverting museums and fantastic nightlife to take your mind away from the overcast August weather.
+Desert Coastal Strip & Galápagos: Probably the place to base yourself on the coast is Puerto López.
+It offers hiking in the nearby rainforest and trips to Isla de la Plata, where you can observe whales and other marine animals and birds.
+Guayaquil is a vibrant and interesting city, with a rejuvenated waterfront, several diverting museums, and fantastic nightlife to take your mind away from the overcast August weather.

 What to Do

 Quito & Highlands: In August, walking is the key activity in the Highlands.
-Even Quito has many beautiful viewpoints that you can walk to or take a gondola-cable car to: Quito's TelefériQo transports you up the slopes of Volcán Pichincha, a volcano, to nearly 13123 feet/4,000m.
+Even Quito has many beautiful viewpoints that you can walk to or take a gondola-cable car to: Quito's TelefériQo transports you up the slopes of Pichincha volcano, a volcano, to nearly 13,123 feet (4,000 m).
 There are superb treks to do in the mountains, such as the Quillota Loop or hikes in Parque Nacional Cotopaxi, which is full of spectacular volcanoes.
-Neither are far from Quito.
+Neither is far from Quito.

-Desert Coastal Strip & Galapagos: With all that coastal fog, it might be a good time to try some coastal hiking, as it is colder for sitting around on the beach.
-A great place around now to base yourself is Puerto López.
-Here you are well placed for trekking in the teeming rainforest of Parque Nacional Machalilla, with excellent hikes and beaches and an indigenous community at Agua Blanca.
+Desert Coastal Strip & Galápagos: With all that coastal fog, it might be a good time to try some coastal hiking, as it's colder for sitting around on the beach.
+A great place to base yourself right now is Puerto López.
+Here you're well placed for trekking in the teeming rainforest of Parque Nacional Machalilla, with excellent hikes and beaches, and an Indigenous community at Agua Blanca.

-This is also a brilliant month for diving and snorkeling in the Galapagos.
+This is also a brilliant month for diving and snorkeling in the Galápagos.
 Water visibility is less than the first half of the year, but still decent.
-However, increased nutrients in the waters increase sightings of one of the blockbuster marine animals, the whale sharks, as well as other nutrient-loving sea creatures.
-Blue-footed boobies nest this month, sea lions are giving birth and whales and dolphins are commonly spotted.
+However, increased nutrient levels in the water increase sightings of one of the blockbuster marine animals, the whale shark, as well as other nutrient-loving sea creatures.
+Blue-footed boobies nest this month, sea lions are giving birth, and whales and dolphins are commonly spotted.

-Festival de las Virgen de las Nieves: all August.
-A town in Chimborazo province called Sicalpa Viejo celebrates the 'Virgin of the Snow' for an entire month with processions, parades, traditional food and general merrymaking.
+Festival de las Virgen de las Nieves, Sicalpa Viejo.
+A town in Chimborazo province, Sicalpa Viejo, celebrates the "Virgin of the Snow" throughout August with processions, parades, traditional food, and general merrymaking.

-La Virgen del Cisne: August 15.
-The 'Virgin of the Swan' celebrations are a 43.5 mile/70km-long procession of devotees culminating in Loja, commemorating when a vision of Mary appeared in El Cisne in Loja province in the late 16th century.
+La Virgen del Cisne, Loja (August 15).
+The "Virgin of the Swan" celebrations are a 44-mile (70 km) procession of devotees culminating in Loja, commemorating the appearance of a vision of Mary at El Cisne in Loja province in the late 16th century.

 More Helpful Information